utilitywarehouse/go-circle-build/CIRCLE_README.md

 # Minimalist, boilerplate build templates that almost just work V2

 The `.circleci/config.yml`, `Makefile`, and `Dockerfile` files in this repo are designed to be dropped as-is into a new Go project.
+It assumes your package main is in ./cmd of your project.
 If all goes as planned, two simple steps will result in a working CI setup that:

   - produces a tested Go binary that can be run in an Alpine Linux Docker container, and